 2 tbsp unsweetened shredded coconut

-5. Cut the brazil nuts into thin slices and lightly mix them into the dough with a spoon.
+Cut the brazil nuts into thin slices and carefully mix them into the dough with a spoon.

-7. Let them sit in the fridge for an hour prior to serving them.
+Let them sit in the fridge for an hour to set.

-These lemon ginger date rounds keep for about a week in the fridge or longer in the freezer.
+These vegan sugar-free lemon ginger date rounds keep for about a week in the fridge and longer in the freezer.